10 Ways to Find More Money for College

 Late spring is the season when high school seniors are down to the wire on making a final decision as to which college they will attend.
 For some, the choice is easy — they have a favored college with a great financial aid package.
 All they have to do is sign on the dotted line, and they’re on the way.

-But for others, college might seem out of reach due to financial reasons.
+For others, college might seem out of reach due to financial reasons.
 They might be eager to attend a certain college, but money is a problem.
 Fortunately, there are things you can do to get closer to your dream.
-Here are ten ways to find more money to pay for college:

 - Ask: If you are short by just a few thousand dollars, it never hurts to ask.
 By the end of the school year, admission offices know who has accepted financial aid offers and how full their class will be.
 They might be able to find enough money to get you in.